wowcee/laravel-package-seeds-auto-loader/README.md

             |-- ...

-2. Specifies a path to seeds folder in SeedServiceProvider.php
+2. Specifies a path to your seeds folder in SeedServiceProvider.php

         class SeedServiceProvider extends ServiceProvider
         {